iamPavan17/gitrain/README.md

 If the story number is missing from the branch, `gitrain` will prompt you to enter it manually.

+## Windows Troubleshooting

+On some Windows 10 machines, you may need to add npm’s global bin path to your system `PATH` if `gitrain` is not recognized after install.

+Run `npm config get prefix` to locate it (e.g., `C:\Users\YourName\AppData\Roaming\npm`) and add that to your environment variables.

 ## Need Help or Found a Bug?

 If you run into issues, feel free to [open an issue](https://github.com/iamPavan17/gitrain/issues) on GitHub.